galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 1. P(D|M) - the likelihood (as in part I), this is read as “probability of the data given the model”
 2. P(M) - the prior probability (known information about the model set, an example is a flat prior, which weights all parameter possibilities hence all models equally)
 3. P(D) - probability of the data, essentially a normalization factor
-4. P(M|D) - the posterior probability of the model given the data
+4. P(M|D) - the posterior probability distribution of the model given the data

 Whereas in MLE, we maximized the likelihood function to find the single "best" set of parameters, in Bayesian analysis we construct the posterior probability distribution, which is the distribution of probabilities for a grid of models spanning ranges of parameters where we think our parameters are likely to be (meaning we are setting the "prior" to 0 outside these ranges).
 To do this in practice, we compute the likelihood of the data given each model multiplied by the prior for each model over the entire model grid.
 In many problems scientists will assume a flat prior (all grid points weighted equally), and then the posterior probability distribution is proportional to the likelihood.